Monash-FIT3170/Onboarder/USERGUIDE.md

 To get started with Onboarder, follow these steps:

-Access the Platform: Navigate to the Onboarder platform through the provided link or Monash University's student services portal.
+Access the Platform: Navigate to the Onboarder platform through the provided instructions in the README file.

 Log in with Monash SSO: